hieuletainguyen/book-store/README.md

 I have created docker compose to test the connection of the backend to database and frontend to backend separately.

-In order to test the connection of the backend to the database, I used postman to send the url.
+In order to test the connection of the backend to the database, I used postman to send the request.